letsandeepio/banking-app/README.md

 ## Additional Features

 - User is able to create two types of accounts -> Checking & Saving
+- User data is presisted across sessions in the LocalStorage
 - User is able to search through the bank accounts by name or type of account
 - Simple notifications are provided to the user to let them know of a successful withdrawal or deposit